rks101/eglinux/README.md

 ## ls -lrt
 Everytime you open terminal or shell, the first command you should check out to list all files and directries (ls) in a long (l) and reverse (r) order of time (t) updated.
+Do compare this output with various other outputs from ls options.
 ```
 ls -lrt
 ```

 ## lsb_release
-What is OS major and minor numbers and any code name associated with the release
+What is OS major and minor release numbers? and any code name associated with the release?
 ```
 lsb_release -a
 Distributor ID:	Ubuntu